This guide applies to you if you have co-graders and you are a member of several Committees.

 - Attachment: If there is an attachment to the candidate's submission, you can see it here.
 PDF will be displayed directly, while other file types can be downloaded and opened in a suitable program.

-- Plagiarism: Question types such as Essay and Upload Assignment can be checked for plagiarism, and if plagiarism control is enabled the plagiarism report is accessed here.
+- Similarity: Question types such as Essay and Upload Assignment can be checked for plagiarism, and if plagiarism control is enabled the plagiarism report is accessed here.
 Read more about Plagiarism reports.

 The panel to right (see image below) shows, among other things, which question type and how many marks the candidate has been given on automatically marked questions.